gdamore/tcell/README.md

 style termios and the Windows Console API; it seems that perhaps nobody else has either.
 If anyone has suggestions, let me know!
-Really, if you're using a Windows application, you should use the native Windows console or a fully compatible consule implementation.
+Really, if you're using a Windows application, you should use the native Windows console or a fully compatible console implementation.
 Hopefully the Windows 10 console is more functional in this regard.

 ### Plan9 and Native Client (Nacl)